marikomakhm/ada-project/TrovatelliT.github.io/text.md

 There is a clear transatlantic bridge being built between Central America and Central Europe.
 This isn't surprising, considering that a large number of tax havens are situated in Central America and the Channel Islands, as well as Mossack Fonseca being based in Panama, and Switzerland's global tax haven reputation.

 There's also a noticeable edge between China and Hong Kong.
 Having studied the data, this is majorly due to over 20000 edges originating in China and going to Hong Kong, justifying the magnitude of the edge.
 Having studied the types of links that originate in China and go to Hong Kong, it turns out that most of the links represent officers that are based in China, with their businesses in Hong Kong.
-This isn't unexpected, since Hong Kong is the closest tax haven to China, both in geographical and cultural terms, so Chinese businessmen would prefer to do their business in Hong Kong, rather than Panama, on the other side of the globe.
+This isn't unexpected, since Hong Kong has quite low taxes, making it optimal for Chinese businessmen to base their businesses there, as it is close to China, both in geographical and cultural terms.

 Interestingly, we also see some "international link hubs", such as UAE, Seychelles and Samoa.
-(TODO: what can we say about these countries)
+These make sense, since Samoa and Seychelles are known for their tax haven reputations, and UAE is one of the largest international business hubs in the world, justifying a large number of international links.

 Although this representation of international edges gives us an idea of who interacts with whom in a geographic sense, it would be interesting to see which country is the most important one in terms of international transactions.
 We refer on a network representation of international links to answer this question.